ethereum-optimism/optimism/specs/derivation.md

 To automate these, without adding persistent changes to the execution-layer, special transactions may be inserted as part of the derivation process.

-#### Eclipse: L1Block predeploy upgrade
+#### Ecotone: L1Block predeploy upgrade

-The `L1Block` contract is upgraded to process the new Eclipse L1-data-fee parameters and L1 blob base-fee.
+The `L1Block` contract is upgraded to process the new Ecotone L1-data-fee parameters and L1 blob base-fee.

 The `L1Block` is called in the very first transaction of the block, and parsed to retrieve the L1 block attributes.